 To address the water efficiency of new development, the affected authorities in the Sussex North area have jointly developed a water neutrality local plan policy, which sets a water efficiency standard that is more ambitious than the current 110 litres per person per day standard applied through the Building Regulations.
 This local standard is set at 85 litres per person per day for new residential development, or a score of 3 credits within the water (WAT01 Water Consumption) issue category for the BREEAM Standard for non-residential development.
-The authorities are also jointly developing a water offsetting scheme - the

-Sussex North Offsetting Water Scheme, or SNOWS - to support applicants in offsetting the remaining water use of their developments.
+The authorities are also jointly developing a water certification scheme - the Sussex North Water Certification Scheme, or SNWCS (formerly the Sussex North Offsetting Water Scheme or SNOWS) - to support applicants in meeting their water neutrality requirements.